Malwarebytes Antivirus Review 2025: Is It Worth the Hype?

 Ransomware protection

 Ransomware protection is included in Malwarebytes Premium.
-It’s simple to use, because once you install the Malwarebytes software, it searches for ransomware while you scan for viruses, Trojans, and other malware.
+Malwarebytes searches for ransomware while scanning for viruses, Trojans, and other malware.

 As with viruses and malware, if ransomware threats are found, you’ll receive a report asking if you want to remove them.
-Once you confirm you want to remove the threats, Malwarebytes will clean it up and restore your privacy to the previous security.
+Once you confirm you want to remove the threats, Malwarebytes will clean them up and restore your privacy to the previous security level.

 Bonus features